isomerpages/imh-smhc/_speakers/Track Speakers/Dr Li Dongdong.md

 <b>Topic Title</b>

-<p id="left">Day 1, 2.00PM | Effects of COVID-19 Pandemic on Emotional and Behavioural Problems in Youth Offenders and School Students in Singapore </p>
+<p id="left">Day 1, 2.00PM | Effects of the COVID-19 Pandemic on Emotional and Behavioural Problems in Youth Offenders and School Students in Singapore </p>

 <b>Profile</b>